 Meanwhile the Telegraph does a little fact checking on some of the 'evidence' offered by Jan Moir:.

-castigates those on the Left and Right who have criticised the Government's plans for internet filters.
-She writes: A study conducted last year by Plymouth University warned that 11-year-old boys were becoming addicted to internet porn.
-And after
+column that castigates those on the Left and Right who have criticised the Government's plans for internet filters.
+She writes: A study conducted last year by Plymouth University warned that 11-year-old boys were becoming addicted to internet

 Reading the executive summary, I was shocked for a second time to discover that it said the exact opposite of what Moir had suggested.